Sudachi-E/YouTube-Playlist-Searcher/README.md

 - Preserves YouTube's native functionality
 - Handles single-page-application navigation
 - Automatic cleanup and reinitialize on page changes
-- Local storage for user preferences
+- Local storage for user preferences and filter groups
+- Auto-scroll support for all filter types

 ## Usage